ruralinnovation/multi-svc-cartodb/README.md

 * **Carto SQL API** - A Node.js application responsible for handling passthrough of SQL to the PostgreSQL instance, allowing both public and authenticated requests.
 Public requests may perform SELECT on a subset of an organization's data, while requests authenticated by a non-public API key may be allowed to actively alter data on the server.
 * **Windshaft Map Tile Server** - A Node.js application which serves map tiles based on data held in the PostgreSQL instance, with the Carto SQL API acting as an intermediary.

+This repo adds an additonal container, `router`, which runs an Nginx reverse proxy in front of the other containers.
+That consolidates the requests to the various services so that they can all go through the same port on localhost, and allows us to use SSL when loading the application.

 ## Installation

 See the instructions in [docs/INSTALL.md](docs/INSTALL.md).